JoseiPaezB/JoseiPaezB/README.md

-### Hi, Im Jose Ignacio👋
+### Hi there, Im Jose Ignacio👋

-I'm currently studying my second year in Tecnologico de Monterrey, the career of engineering in computer science.
+I'm currently studying my third year in Tecnologico de Monterrey, the career of engineering in computer science.

 I am very passionate about programming and exploring each language that I am learning.
-I recognize myself as a strong and frequent user of python and C++ mostly.
+I recognize myself as a strong and frequent user of Python, Node.JS, JavaScript and C++.

 Currently I work with a department of my university where I mostly help with organizing data and extracting data of recent graduated students.

-I'm currently learning backend development mostly with databases and APIs.
-DBeaver is currently my favorite platform to work on this.
+I'm currently imporving my backend development skills mostly with databases and APIs.

 I love to write and read poetry about life and feelings, read sci-fi or dystopian books, listen and discover new music, watch movies, gaming and doing all type of activities like hitting the gym, running, climbing and drawing.